mkwiecien00/disney-plus-clone/README.md

 - the possibility to display real-time data thanks to the TMDB API,
 - the display of details for each resource including the trailer video,
 - the search and display of resources that contain a phrase entered by the user,
-- the possibility to store resources chosen by the user to be viewed,
+- the possibility to store resources chosen individually by each user to be viewed,
 - and the ability to search for resources of specific genres, e.g. searching only for documentaries.

 When visiting other pages, with the navigation, an error page is displayed thanks to React Router, as the pages' url's are not recognisable.